wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ```
 $ cd ...  # you pick a good location!
 ```

-Obtain the latest airgrap artifact for wire-server-deploy.
-Please contact us to get it for now.
-We are working on publishing a list of airgap artifacts.
+Obtain the latest airgap artifact for wire-server-deploy.
+Please contact us to get it.

 Extract the above listed artifacts into your workspace: